The dev server

 6. Start the file watcher (watcher.py)

-- Watch pages/, public/, global stylesheets/scripts
+- Rebuild watch: pages/, dev.watch dirs, global stylesheets/scripts

 - Debounce events for 250ms